 - How did you choose risk controls?

-If you can show answers to these questions for a given safety issue in your SMS database or spreadsheet, then you are clearly maintaining your process so long as what you show aligns with your documented data analysis process.
+If you can show answers to these questions for any given safety issue in your SMS database or spreadsheet, then you are clearly maintaining your process so long as what you show aligns with your documented data analysis process.
 Obviously, an SMS database will be superior over spreadsheets when demonstrating SMS compliance to the data analysis requirements.